 Advantages and disadvantages of working with 3pls

 At some point within the growth cycle of a business, it will have too much on its plate.
-Printing labels, finding correct postages and managing inventories is a complicated task, in addition to the production of a good.
+Printing labels, finding correct postage, and managing inventories is a complicated task, in addition to the production of a good.
 That is why any small-to-medium-sized operation looking to grow its client base, will at some point or the other, need to go the way of third-party logistics support.
-This will help a business scale their shipping-fulfillment process, while focusing on the core strengths of their business.
+This will help a business scale its shipping-fulfillment process while focusing on the core strengths of its business.